meouwu-dev/css-var-color-decorator/README.md

 [(ref)](https://tailwindcss.com/docs/customizing-colors#using-css-variables).
 However, this makes it difficult to see what color a variable is set to.

-This extension adds color decorators to those variables, so you can see and edit them easily.
+- This extension adds color decorators to those variables, so you can see and edit them easily.

+- Convert hex to hsl with command `color.hex2Hsl`

 ## Limitations